 Even in the industrial sector, where heat is often the most important form of energy, electrification will be critical.
 In the deep decarbonization modeling results, electricity replaces liquid and gaseous fossil fuels.
-Total final Every industrial facility and business has the potential to reduce greenhouse gas emissions and use energy more efficiently.

-energy use in the industrial sector is 33% lower in the Electrification Scenario than in the Reference Scenario by 2050.
+Total final energy use in the industrial sector is 33% lower in the Electrification Scenario than in the Reference Scenario by 2050.
 Electricity starts at a 21% share of industrial energy demand in 2020, increasing to 36% by 2050 in the Electrification Scenario, while gaseous fuels drop from a share of 38% in 2020 to 18% in 2050.